There and Back Again

 • Rose

-7th grader at MVPCS, actor
+7th grader at MVPCS | Actor

 Rose began her acting journey in 2019 as an extra in The Hobbit.
 Since then, she has participated in numerous productions, with standout performances in Puffs and as Beth in Little Women.
 She is thrilled to be performing in The Hobbit in Scotland all these years later.

-In 2022, I was accepted into AHSTF/WorldStrides as a director, bringing teens to perform at the Fringe Festival along with 32 other teen programs across the U.S., Canada, and the U.K. We brought students to Scotland to perform in the Fringe Festival, which was an incredible experience.
+In 2022, I was accepted into AHSTF/WorldStrides as a director, bringing teens to perform at the Fringe Festival along with 24 other teen programs across the U.S., Canada, and the U.K. We brought students to Scotland to perform in the Fringe Festival, which was an incredible experience.

-This spring, one of my goals was to have teens take on the roles of producing a show.
+Spring of 2025, one of my goals was to have teens take on the roles of producing a show.
 Nicola rewrote a new version of Little Women, helped direct, and we created her vision for the set, lighting, and shadows.
 The other teens took on crew roles, learning every part of the production process.

-This fall, I received a grant to produce and direct a community show highlighting adult professionals working alongside teens and younger actors.
+Fall of 2025, I received a grant to produce and direct a community show highlighting adult professionals working alongside teens and younger actors.
 It was beautiful to see our talented islanders collaborate to bring Narnia to life.

-Future goals:
+Future Goals:

-– An adult show
+– An adult show with guest directors

 – An adult-and-teen show with younger actors featured

-– Teen productions
+– Teen productions lead by teens

-– Workshops and events
+– Workshops and events as island writers new scripts

 – And so much more—there is so much possibility; we just need donors and grants to help make it happen.